What are the H1B visa requirements?

 - The nature of the specific duties are so specialized and complex that knowledge required to perform the duties is usually associated with the attainment of a bachelor’s or higher degree.

-To qualify to perform services in a specialty occupation, you must meet one of the following criteria:
+To qualify to perform services in a specialty occupation, the worker must meet one of the following criteria:

 - Have a bachelor’s or higher degree required by the specialty occupation from an accredited US college or university;